HTA Stage 1 guidance notes

 All NIHR applications are expected to include information about how this data will be collected.
 In addition applicants should demonstrate how these factors have been considered and addressed in their proposal, including steps taken to ensure the research sample is representative of the population the study is targeted at.
 Applicants need to explain who they are planning to recruit to ensure inclusivity of study participants and justify and explain any exclusions, for example by completing an Equality Impact Assessment.
 Additionally, applicants should demonstrate that all potential recruiting locations have been considered and the research is deliverable to those areas.

-Other helpful links on diversity and inclusion can be found on our website and on the INVOLVE website.
+Other helpful links on diversity and inclusion can be found on our website.

 What is the problem being addressed?

 Provide a clear explanation of the health or social care problem to be addressed, the impact on patients/service users, carers, as well as health and care services, and how this research would fill a demonstrable evidence gap.

 Much of this information will be provided in the Commissioning Brief and you should only provide any relevant additional information not already captured in the commissioning brief

 Please explain how your chosen research is in the remit of the HTA programme www.nihr.ac.uk/hta and a clear explanation of the impact on patients/service users, carers and the NHS.

 Why is this research important in terms of improving the health and/or wellbeing of the public and/or to patients and health and care services?

 It is essential that you clearly identify the health and care need your research meets or contributes to.
 Please outline the anticipated value or contribution the study will provide.

 For Commissioned calls only

 Please treat this section as a single field and use it to describe how your proposal meets the specification set out in the commissioning brief.
 If you wish to propose a study that does not meet one or more of the requirements set out in the brief, please use this section to explain the reasons for your approach.